 I discovered James McAvoy in 2003 when he played Leto in Children of Dune, the son of Paul Atreides who transforms into a sand worm.
 A good friend in the UK recorded all the British TV he did in the next couple of years and mailed me the tapes, which included State of Play, Early Doors, and Shameless.
 When I went to London in March 2005, I had no idea he was appearing in a new play at the Royal Court in the tiny Jerwood Theatre Upstairs.
 I almost missed the listing, so when I stumbled across it, I was falling over myself to get to the theatre.
-I was able to get the last seat at special matinee for school groups, even though I hardly qualified.
+I was able to get the last seat at a special matinee for school groups, even though I hardly qualified.

 I stood outside the theatre after getting my ticket at the box office, stunned at my good fortune and wondering how to pass the time until the play began.
 I saw a very familiar face headed toward the theatre, so I called out a friendly hello.
 It was McAvoy, clearly in a rush, but he stopped to meet me and give me a big smile.
 I’m sure he could see how excited I was, and I suppose having enthusiastic fans was still a novelty back then.
 He said he’d look for me at the stage door after the performance, and then he went inside.
 I went down the street to a card shop and bought some blank cards with envelopes for the autographs that I hoped to get.

 People often say when they meet an actor that he looks shorter/taller/different than onscreen.
 McAvoy looked exactly the way you’d expect.
 We are the same height, so I was eye to eye with him.
 His Scottish accent is delightful, and it’s a shame that he rarely gets to use it in his movies.
 He usually adopts a British accent, which is fine, but I want more Scottish!